gbif/hp-canadensys/publish/7-step-guide.md

 Export your database as a [**delimited text file**](https://en.wikipedia.org/wiki/Delimiter-separated_values), This ensures that your data values are separated in each row with specific delimiter characters (e.g. .txt, .tab, .csv).

-**_Example_**: Delimited data formats have fields/columns separated by a character (tabulation character, coma, semicolon) and records/rows terminated by newlines.
+**_Examples_**: Delimited data formats have fields/columns separated by a character (tabulation character, coma, semicolon) and records/rows terminated by newlines.

 {% highlight ruby %}
 specificEpithet,infraspecificEpithet,occurrenceRemarks